 Non-psychoactive cannabis constituent CBD may aid workout recovery through multiple effects, but targeted research is needed.

 CBD is one of the main therapeutic compounds found in cannabis.
-It may have a number of potential post-workout benefits, including:
+It may have several post-workout benefits, including:

 - Reducing inflammation.
 CBD can promote recovery and healing by reducing inflammation.